 How to Submit Promotional Material about Your Nonprofit to the Media

-You can improve the odds of receiving attention for your nonprofit promotional material by providing clear, accurate, and provocative materials in time for consideration and possible use by reporters and broadcasters.
+You improve the odds of receiving attention for your nonprofit in the media by providing clear, accurate, and provocative materials in time for consideration and possible use by reporters and broadcasters.
+Each section of a newspaper and each part of a TV or radio program is made up of materials from multiple sources that are competing for time and space.

 Even if you’ve purchased a reputable media directory, call to confirm the most appropriate contact person for your story at the newspaper, radio station, TV station, or online outlet, and ask about the format that each wants you to use in your submission.

-Most venues will want your press release, photographs, and recorded materials to be sent via e-mail.
-Paste the press release into the body of that e-mail so there’s no danger of its recipient being unable to open an attachment.
+Most media outlets want your news release, photographs, and recorded materials to be sent via e-mail.
+Paste the news release into the body of the e-mail so the recipient doesn’t have to mess with an attachment.

 Submit clear and accurate written materials and labeled, good-quality photographs.